bis-med-it/gingado/CONTRIBUTING.md

    - **For RStudio**: Quarto is integrated with RStudio.
 Ensure you have the latest version of RStudio to work with Quarto seamlessly.
    - **For Visual Studio Code**: Install the Quarto extension from the Visual Studio Code marketplace.
 This extension provides support for `.qmd` files, including syntax highlighting and preview capabilities.

+### Modifying the index page and README.md

+To modify the index page or the README.md file in the repository root, please edit the index.qmd file.
+All changes in the index.qmd file will automatically be rendered to the README.md file in the repository root via a post-render script `copy_readme_to_root.py`.

 ### Reporting Issues and Suggestions

 If you encounter a bug, have suggestions, or want to propose new functionalities: